-Eli Manning turns 37 in January, and he's in obvious decline.
-The Giants will likely have a new front office, so they'll want their own franchise quarterback.
+Eli Manning just turned 37, and he's in obvious decline.
+The Giants will have a new front office, so they'll want their own franchise quarterback.

-Josh Rosen was once the projected No. 1 overall pick in the 2018 NFL Draft, but he was passed by Sam Darnold, and maybe even Lamar Jackson.
-Darnold has struggled, so that's no longer the case with him.
-However, NFL coaches and owners are wary of the sort of things Rosen has discussed to the media, and his open views could hurt him.
+NFL coaches and owners are wary of the sort of things Rosen has discussed to the media, and his open views could hurt him.
 Scouts have told us that his teammates don't like him either, so that's a major strike against him.
 And for the cherry on top, even if his high school coach criticized him.
-However, Rosen's epic comeback against Texas A&M almost certainly has helped repair his draft stock a bit.
+However, Rosen has been prolific in some big games this year, so that could push him into the top spot.

 The Giants obviously need to do something about their poor offensive line.
 They've suffered countless injuries this year, but they still wouldn't be very competitve if everyone were healthy because of their poor blocking.

 Frank Ragnow, G/C, Arkansas

 Weston Richburg is an impending free agent, and the Giants can do better at center anyway.

 The Giants wanted Jack Conklin last year, and he didn't make it to their pick.
 I think the same thing could happen this year with Garett Bolles.
 If Bolles is off the board, I think the Giants could look to upgrade their linebackers with a player like Reddick, Jarrad Davis or Zach Cunningham.